aws-observability/observability-best-practices/docs/en/guides/serverless/oss/lambda-based-observability-adot.md

 ## **Introduction to AWS Distro for OpenTelemetry (ADOT)**

 [AWS Distro for OpenTelemetry (ADOT)](https://aws-otel.github.io/docs/introduction) is a secure, production-ready, AWS-supported distribution of the Cloud Native Computing Foundation (CNCF) [OpenTelemetry (OTel)](https://opentelemetry.io/) project.
-Using ADOT you can instrument your applications just once and send correlated metrics and traces to multiple monitoring solutions.
-ADOT Lambda Layer collector components, such as Receivers, Exporters, and Extensions supports integration with Amazon CloudWatch, Amazon Elastic Service, Amazon Managed Service for Prometheus, AWS X-Ray, and others.
-Find the complete list [here](https://github.com/aws-observability/aws-otel-lambda).
-ADOT also support integrations with [partner solutions](https://aws.amazon.com/otel/partners).
+Using ADOT, you can instrument your applications just once and send correlated metrics and traces to multiple monitoring solutions.

-With AWS's fully managed [OpenTelemetry Lambda Layer](https://aws-otel.github.io/docs/getting-started/lambda), you can easily instrument, generate, collect, and export telemetry data (metrics, and traces) of AWS Lambda function.
-With ADOT Lambda layer, you can instrument your Lambda functions just once and then send traces to [AWS X-Ray](https://aws.amazon.com/xray), as well as partner solutions.

 AWS's managed [OpenTelemetry Lambda Layer](https://aws-otel.github.io/docs/getting-started/lambda) utilizes [OpenTelemetry Lambda Layer](https://github.com/open-telemetry/opentelemetry-lambda)  to export telemetry data asynchronously from AWS Lambda.
 It provides plug-and-play user experience by wrapping an AWS Lambda function, and by packaging the OpenTelemetry runtime specific SDK, trimmed down version of ADOT collector together with an out-of-the-box configuration for auto-instrumenting AWS Lambda functions.
+ADOT Lambda Layer collector components, such as Receivers, Exporters, and Extensions support integration with Amazon CloudWatch, Amazon Elastic Service, Amazon Managed Service for Prometheus, AWS X-Ray, and others.
+Find the complete list [here](https://github.com/aws-observability/aws-otel-lambda).
+ADOT also supports integrations with [partner solutions](https://aws.amazon.com/otel/partners).

 ADOT Lambda Layer supports both auto-instrumentation (for Python, NodeJS, and Java) as well as custom instrumentation for any specific set of libraries and SDKs.
 With auto-instrumentation, by default, the Lambda Layer is configured to export traces to AWS X-Ray.
-Make sure your Lambda role has the required AWS X-Ray permissions.
-For more on AWS X-Ray permissions for AWS Lambda, see the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html#services-xray-permissions).
 For custom instrumentation, you will need to include the corresponding library instrumentation from the respective [OpenTelemetry runtime instrumentation repository](https://github.com/open-telemetry) and modify your code to initialize it in your function.

 ## **Auto-instrumentation using ADOT Lambda Layer with AWS Lambda**